Scoresby Sound: Fauna

 The fauna of the region is unusually rich for Greenland.
 This is because of several factors, such as availability of open water in the mouth, with polynyas not freezing even in winter, protection from the winds by the high relief, and relatively fertile land.
 The land animals include muskox, Arctic fox, stoat, mountain hare and lemming.
-Reindeer and Arctic wolf used to live in the area, but disappeared around the early 20th century.
+Reindeer and Greenland wolf used to live in the area, but disappeared around the early 20th century.

 Birds are represented by barnacle goose, pink-footed goose, snow goose, whooper swan, king eider, common eider, long-tailed duck, Brunnich's guillemot, black guillemot, little auk, puffin, fulmar, herring gull, glaucous gull, great black-backed gull, kittiwake, Arctic tern, red-throated diver, great northern diver, red-breasted merganser, ptarmigan, raven, snowy owl, Greenlandic gyrfalcon, etc. Most of them are migrating species and form large colonies which may contain up to millions of individuals (for little auk).

 Fishes of the area include Arctic char, Greenland halibut, polar cod, cuttlefish, wolf fish and Greenland shark.
 Aquatic mammals are dominated by seals (ringed, hooded, harbor, bearded and harp seal) which feed on fish in winter (mostly polar cod) and crustaceans in summer.
 Larger species include Atlantic walrus, narwhal and sometimes beluga whale.
-Atlantic walrus feeds on mussels, fish and ringed seals that urges ringed seals to disappear from the area when walruses stay there for prolonged periods.
-Narwhals consume polar cod, Greenland halibut, cuttlefish and pelegaec crustaceans.
+Atlantic walrus feeds on mussels, fish and ringed seals, making it advantageous for ringed seals to disappear from the area when walruses are present for prolonged periods.
+Narwhals consume polar cod, Greenland halibut, cuttlefish, and pelagic crustaceans.